Geddes Hyslop

 Charles Geddes Clarkson Hyslop (29 December 1900 – 13 November 1988) was a 20th-century British architect, trained at the British School at Rome.
-Linked with the Bloomsbury set, his work, mostly in the classical style, was fashionable amongst the British upper classes and intelligentsia in the years immediately surrounding World War II.
+Linked with the Bloomsbury set, his work, mostly in the classical style, was fashionable among the British upper classes and intelligentsia in the years immediately surrounding World War II.
 He is remembered today as a restorer of country houses and a designer of knowledgeable pastiches.

 Architecture

 Hyslop began his architectural career during the early 1930s.
 His connections with the Bloomsbury Set and a circle of friends, which included such Victoria Sackville-West, Harold Nicolson and James Lees-Milne, ensured his access to the leading society patrons and aesthetes of the day.

-One of his earliest works, in 1933, was on the St. Helier estate, a new planned community, extending Morden, Surrey to the south and east.
+One of his earliest works, in 1933, was on the St. Helier estate, a new planned community, extending Morden, Surrey, to the south and east.
 Geddes designed the community's modernistic brick Bishop Andrewe's Church, Wigmore Road.